 - Employees are asked to suggest the type of accommodations that may be most effective to ensure their productivity.

 - Employers customize positions to capitalize on the strengths and creativity of the employee.

 Some employers opt to establish formal accommodations policies and procedures and to centralize this function (PDF).
 Some of the benefits of having a formal policy include:

 - Increased likelihood that accommodation requests will be handled properly and consistently.

 - Improved documentation of an employer’s efforts to comply with the ADA.

 - Improved understanding among employees about what to expect if they request an accommodation.

-- Reduction in the direct cost to departments of accommodations through the creation of a centralized fund, which may thereby reduce disincentives to provide an accommodation.
+- Reduction in the direct cost to departments of accommodations through the creation of a centralized fund (PDF), which may thereby reduce disincentives to provide an accommodation.